ThorkilG12/PostgreSQL/Recursive CTE for Hierarchy.md

   FROM OrgHier
 ;
 ```
-Lets see how all 6 persons fits into the Boss-chain
+Lets see how all 6 persons fits into the Boss-chain.
 ```SQL
 WITH RECURSIVE MyOrg (Emp, Boss, Lvl, List) AS ( SELECT Emp, Boss, 1, CAST('#' AS VARCHAR(100)) AS List